fractaledmind/solid_errors/README.md

 ### Configuration

+You can configure Solid Errors via the Rails configuration object, under the `solid_errors` key.
+Currently, only 3 configuration options are available:

+* `connects_to` - The database configuration to use for the Solid Errors database.
+See [Database Configuration](#database-configuration) for more information.
+* `username` - The username to use for HTTP authentication.
+See [Authentication](#authentication) for more information.
+* `password` - The password to use for HTTP authentication.
+See [Authentication](#authentication) for more information.

+#### Database Configuration

-Currently, the only configuration option is `config.solid_errors.connects_to`, which is a custom database configuration that will be used in the abstract `SolidErrors::Record` Active Record model.
+`config.solid_errors.connects_to` takes a custom database configuration hash that will be used in the abstract `SolidErrors::Record` Active Record model.
 This is required to use a different database than the main app.
 For example:

 ```ruby
 # Use a single separate DB for Solid Errors